 This model is also equipped with a selfdiagnosis device for the immobilizer system.
-(See page 3-11 for an explanation of the self-diagnosis device.)
+(See page 3-10 for an explanation of the self-diagnosis device.)
 Multi-function meter unit

-- 3

-- 1. Speedometer
+- 1. Clock

-- 2. Clock
+- 2. Speedometer

+- 3. "SELECT" button

+- 4. "RESET" button

-- 3. Tachometer
+- 5. Tachometer

-- Coolant temperature display/air intake temperature display
+- 6. Coolant temperature display/air intake temperature display

-- 5. Odometer/tripmeters/fuel reserve tripmeter/stopwatch
+- 7. Odometer/tripmeters/fuel reserve tripmeter/stopwatch

-- 6. Shift timing indicator light
+- 8. Shift timing indicator light

-- 7. "RESET" button

-- 8. "SELECT" button

 Be sure to stop the vehicle before making any setting changes to the multi-function meter unit.
 Changing settings while riding can distract the operator and increase the risk of an accident.

 The multi-function meter unit is equipped with the following:

-- a speedometer
+- a speedometer (which shows the riding speed)

-- a tachometer
+- a tachometer (which shows engine speed)

-- an odometer
+- an odometer (which shows the total distance traveled)

 - two tripmeters (which show the distance traveled since they were last set to zero)

 - a fuel reserve tripmeter (which shows the distance traveled since the fuel level warning light came on)

 - a stopwatch

 - a clock

 - a coolant temperature display

 - an air intake temperature display

 - a self-diagnosis device

 - a display brightness and shift timing indicator light control mode

-Be sure to turn the key to "ON" before using the "SELECT" and "RE-SET" buttons, except for setting the display brightness and shift timing indicator light control mode. • For the U.K. only: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, press the "SELECT" button for at least one second.
+Be sure to turn the key to "ON" before using the "SELECT" and "RE-SET" buttons, except for setting the display brightness and shift timing indicator light control mode.
+For the U.K. only: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, press the "SELECT" button for at least one second.